Talking About Statins

 So Are Statins Good Or Bad?

-The answer to this question is far from simple.
-And is likely to get rejected no matter what way you suggest.
-It's easy to argue either way because it's very easy to find evidence supporting both sides.
+The answer to this question is far from simple, and is likely to get rejected no matter what way you suggest.

-If you answered no to any or all of those questions then statin medications are for you.
+If you answered no to any or all of those questions then statin medications may be the right choice for you.

-For those willing to change their lifestyle, eat vegetables, and quit smoking in order to restore good health and reduce cholesterol levels, then the answer may be a resounding no.
+For those willing to change their lifestyle, eat better, and quit smoking in order to restore good health and reduce cholesterol levels, then the answer may instead be a no.